padus/ecowitt/readme.md

 The only hard limitation imposed by the hubitat driver interface is the template lenght which ***cannot be longer than 256 characters***.
 A template longer than that will trigger a "Server Error 500" in hubitat.

+#### <a name="repository"></a> HTML Template Repository

+To facilitate reusing and sharing templates, the Ecowitt driver uses a [central JSON repository](https://raw.githubusercontent.com/mircolino/ecowitt/master/html/ecowitt.json) where all the templates can be accessed by ID.
+This is a complete up-to-date list of all the templates available in the repository.

+If you come up with interesting and useful new templates, please [share them](https://community.hubitat.com/t/release-ecowitt-gw1000-wi-fi-gateway/38983), along with an image of the generated tile, and I'll add them to the repository.

 ***